syncfusion-content/java-file-format-docs/java-file-formats/word-library/getting-started.md

 ![Performing Mail merge input document](GettingStarted_images/GettingStarted_img2.png)

-The `MailMerge` class provides various overloads for the `execute` method to perform a Mail merge from the various data source.
+The `MailMerge` class provides various overloads for the `execute` method to perform a Mail merge from various data sources.
 The Mail merge operation replaces the matching merge fields with the respective data.

 The following code example shows how to perform a simple Mail merge by using a string array.